Multi-Output Convolution Spectral Mixture for Gaussian Processes: Experiments

 Predictions obtained using SE-LMC and Mat\'ern-LMC kernels are of low quality, especially for the extrapolation tasks (integral and derivative signals): it is very hard for them to find valid patterns in the data, like the evolution of trend over time.
+That's a result of lack of periodic modeling ability in SE-LMC and Mat\'ern-LMC kernels, because they do not involve cosine and sine functions.

 Overall, results on the artificial dataset indicate the capability of MOCSM to model integration and differentiation patterns of the generated signal simultaneously.